-Trading bots are generally best employed by experienced traders that want to automate an in-depth strategy.
+Trading bots are generally best employed by experienced traders who want to automate an in-depth strategy.
 Their most successful usage will come as part of a well-rounded trading plan that is optimized by the bots’ instant reaction times.
 Novices can benefit from using a bot trading strategy, but they must ensure they understand how and why that specific strategy works before jumping in.

 6. Copy trading platform

 Copy trading is a relatively new form of digital trading that was pioneered by eToro over a decade ago.
-The concept is straightforward – beginners copy orders made by top-performing traders on the platform.
+The concept is straightforward – users copy orders made by top-performing traders on the platform.
 Usually, the “copier” can automate the process to trade a proportionate amount of what the pro is trading.
 For example, a target portfolio might sell $100,000 worth of BTC to USDT.
-The copier will do the exact same thing, but may only use 10% of the capital (or $10,000). eToro’s version of this powerful crypto tool is one of the best crypto copy platforms available.
+The copier will do the same thing, but may only use 10% of the capital (or $10,000). eToro’s version of this powerful crypto tool is one of the best crypto copy platforms available.